 However, unlike a growing, budding tree, a pile of wood lacks its own character and direction.
 Unlike trees in a forest, the pieces of wood in a pile do not differentiate themselves, but are indistinct.
 Unlike being wood, which has inherent resilience, their being as planks, that is, as capable, does not actively maintain itself: left alone, the planks will rot and cease to be.
 They have been made ready by the sawyer, have become such beings by being sawed and planed into boards, and yet what they have been made ready for is unclear:51 they could be a wall, a door, or a floor, but they do not have this function (ergon) yet.
 A plank has a definite range of capacities: it does not have the capacity to run or sing.
 But within this range, the plank’s capacity is indeterminate and flexible: it could become a floorboard, part of a wall, or a piece of paper.
 Lying there, no end-shape is in them that is specific to them as boards.
 As long as they are not currently being built into something, the product’s shape is not actively being incorporated into them by the builder.
 Construction materials are neutral about ends, so their being-at-work (energeia) will not be a house.
 What is their proper sort of activity?

 The builder cannot build a house without a site for building, the necessary tools, and buildable things, oikodomēta.
 The activity of building is therefore the complex of potent beings that includes the builder and the oikodomēta.
-It contains within it and implies an assemblage of definite beings and their purposes, ranging as far as architectural drawings and zoning laws, all without leaving the circuit of its proper activity: all of its conditions are included (see chap.
-4: “Potency as Source”).
+It contains within it and implies an assemblage of definite beings and their purposes, ranging as far as architectural drawings and zoning laws, all without leaving the circuit of its proper activity: all of its conditions are included.
 The activity of building (oikodomēsis) is the whole complex.
 Building is an entelecheia.
 Since energeia converges with entelecheia, the two terms are both the same and different (Met.
 IX.8 1050a22–24).
 The being-at-work (energeia) in this case is change considered as the operation or exercise (energeia) of the building materials (oikodomēta), which means it is slightly different in meaning than entelecheia, which encompasses the whole operational context.

 Since there are a great many things that are oikodomēta—nails, planks, bricks, paint—it follows that oikodomēsis exists.
 Thus, Aristotle shows that there are things whose very being requires change to be.
 There is an entelecheia of these things; therefore, change must be.